caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

     *bool*, *optional*, *default = True*

-    Merges only positive pixels of sources in mask
+    Merges only positive pixels of sources in mask.

   **flag**

     *bool*, *optional*, *default = False*

-    Use flag regions (yes/no)?
+    Set whether flag regions are to be used (True) or not (False).

   **flagregion**